Location: St Eustatius

 - Assist in research dives and data collection

-- Help maintain mooring and diving sites on the reserve.
+- Help maintain mooring and diving sites in the Marine Park

 - Keywords: Marine Park, Diving, Nature Conservation, Internship